 You can learn what works for you, you can do your best, but that’s it.
 There are no guarantees.
 Not in this life.

-And here is the number one problem with trying to follow a traditional diet: it’s not that you’re not trying hard enough.
+And here is the number one problem with trying to follow traditional diets: it’s not that you’re not trying hard enough.
 It’s that you’re trying way too hard.

 Balancing Traditional Food with a Modern Life

 Don’t get me wrong: I love real food.
 I love butter and raw milk and all that good stuff.
 I’m very grateful that a few years ago, a dear friend of mine recommended that I read a book called Nourishing Traditions.
 It’s a book that changed my life and the way I think about food.
 Real food is a gift.
 But if you approach it with the wrong attitude, it can also be a curse.